This site supports you in defining specific quality requirements for your system.

 inside-out vs outside-in graphic

-Inside-Out, starting with Q42 Quality Properties
+Inside-Out, starting with Q42 Quality Dimensions

 Let’s assume that your stakeholders want a “flexible” system.
 This is completely unsuitable as a requirement because it is too unspecific.

-You could search under the term “#flexible” (to be found under “Quality Properties”).
+You could search under the term “#flexible” (to be found under “Quality Dimensions”).
 There you find a collection of related terms (“Qualities tagged with #flexible”), and also a collection of exemplary quality requirements of this generic term.

 Outside-In